 After graduating from Connecticut College, Margaret returned to New York to study history at Columbia University, and after a brief teaching career, went on to tackle the law.
 When she finally stopped going to school, she set off on a journey, masquerading as an international trade lawyer, a corporate executive and a university administrator until at last she cast her parents’ warnings to the wind and began to write.

-Kick the Wind has elements of a suspenseful thriller that I learned writing my first book, Brutal Silence that I published in 2017 in connection with my advocacy work combatting human trafficking.
+Bowers and Shady has elements of a suspenseful thriller that she learned writing her first book, Brutal Silence, published in 2017 in connection with her advocacy work combatting human trafficking.